 As noted earlier, you can make claims for a wide range of damages.
 The figures listed above do not include damage such as loss of earnings, among others.

-Making a Dental Negligence Claim Against the NHS
+Start the Dental Compensation Claim against the NHS

 Dental negligence claims against the NHS are typically complex, and navigating the process can be difficult.
 As a result, you need the support of solicitors who are medical negligence experts to manage the process for you.

-With lots of experience in pursuing claims against governmental bodies, such as the NHS, we can help you navigate the red tape.
+With lots of experience in pursuing claims against the NHS, we can help you navigate the red tape.
 Our medical negligence experts will help you accelerate the dental negligence NHS process as quickly as possible.

 Contact A Specialist Solicitor Today For A Free Claim Assessment